fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-5. The PosDealer is shown confirmation of the password change and a login button.
-Then, the PosDealer clicks the login button.
+5. You, as a PosDealer, will get a confirmation of the password change and can select a login button.

   <details>
   <summary>Screenshot DATEV password change successful</summary>